nolauren/workshops/nyu2020-image-analysis/README.md

 This repository contains notes, code, and data for the NYU Abu Dhabi 2020 workshop, which runs from 19-22 January on the campus of New York University in Abu Dhabi.
 Feel free to use/share/adopt these notes for other courses.
+For more information on the Winter Instutue, visit https://wp.nyu.edu/widh/.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a> This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ---

-## Community Expectations
-We will create our expectations together.

 ## Description